reactjs/react.dev/src/content/learn/manipulating-the-dom-with-refs.md

 </Sandpack>

 Here, `realInputRef` inside `MyInput` holds the actual input DOM node.
-However, `useImperativeHandle` instructs React to provide your own special object as the value of a ref to the parent component.
+However, `useImperativeHandle` instructs React to provide your own special object as the value of a ref to the parent Component.
 So `inputRef.current` inside the `Form` Component will only have the `focus` method.
 In this case, the ref "handle" is not the DOM node, but the custom object you create inside `useImperativeHandle` call.

 </DeepDive>